-Sayeed Abubakar is a contemporary poet of Bangladesh.
-He is regarded as the major poet of the 90th decade.
-He was born on September 21,1972 at Rambhodrapur, Panjia under Keshabpur upazilla of Jessore district, Bangladesh.
-His father was Nur Mohammad Biswas, a renowned social worker and mother was Amena Khatun.
+Sayeed Abubakar, a contemporary poet of Bangladesh, is regarded as the major poet of the 90th decade.
+He was born on September 21,1972 at Rambhodrapur, Panjia under Keshabpur upazila of Jessore district, Bangladesh.
+His father was Nur Mohammad Biswas, a renowned social worker and mother was Amena Khatun, a devoted homemaker.

 Sayeed Abubakar started writing poems at a very early age.
-Then he was only 11.
-Many of those poems were published in local newspapers namely The Daily Sphulingo and The Daily Ranar.
-In those days he used to compose 60-70 poems per day because he was determined to defeat Rabindranath Tagore by the number of poems.
+He was then only 11.
+Many of those poems were published in the local newspapers such as `The Daily Sphulingo' and `The Daily Ranar'.
+In those days he used to compose 60-70 poems every day, for he was determined to defeat Rabindranath Tagore by the number of poems.
+Reason is that Rabindranath started writing poems at his 8 years and Sayeed Abubakar started at his 11 years.
 Really it was a peculiar silly attempt of a young poet.
 Later he realized his mistake.
 But it helped him to be skilled both in rhymes and rhythm at the early stage of his life.

-He never stopped running after poems.
+He did not stop running after poems ever.
 Actually poetry got mixed with his blood and soul.
-He was a brilliant student.
-He passed his SSC and HSC examinations in First Division in 1987 and 1989 respectively.
-Then he obtained his BA(Honours) In English Literature in 1992 and Masters Degree in English Literature in 1993 from Rajshahi University successfully.
-Then he joined the popular national fortnightly Palabadal as a sub-editor.
+As a student, he was very brilliant.
+He passed his School Secondary Certificate(SSC) and Higher Secondary Certificate(HSC) examinations in First Division in 1987 and 1989 respectively.
+He obtained BA(Honours) in English Literature in 1992 and MA in English Literature in 1993 from Rajshahi University successfully.
+Just after completing his student life, he joined the popular national fortnightly magazine `Palabadal' as a sub-editor.
 He edited this literary magazine from 1998 to 1999.
-Then he left Dhaka city for Chittagong.
-He joined Faujdarhat Cadet College as a lecturer of English.
+Suddenly he left Dhaka city for Chittagong to join Faujdarhat Cadet College as a lecturer of English.
 The hills and the Bay of Bengal attracted the poet very much but the strict routine-bound life of cadet college did not suit him.
 He left Faujdarhat Cadet College in 2003 and joined Govt.
 Lalon Shah College passing the prestigious BCS examination.
-He is now assistant professor of English working at Sirajganj Govt.
-College.
+He is now an assistant professor of English working at Sirajganj Govt.
+College, Sirajganj.
 But not a single day he forgot his mission of writing poetry.

 He is the editor of an English little magazine named 'Bangla Literature'.
 Modern Bengali literature is presented here in English for the world readers.

-iv.
-Challish Bachhar Purtite Kabi Sayeed Abubakarke Utsanga Srijan Chintan Sammanona
+Challish Bachhar Purtite Kabi Sayeed Abubakarke Utsanga Srijan Chintan Sammanona 2012

 Sayeed Abubakar's Works:

-i.
-Kabita Kamal (The Lotus of Poetry) [2006, Ittadi Grantha Prakash, Bangla Bazar, Dhaka]]
+Kabita Kamal (Lotus of Poetry) [2006, Ittadi Grantha Prakash, Bangla Bazar, Dhaka]]

-ii.
-Kabitar Adhunikata (The Modernity of Poetry) [2010, Siddikia Publications, Bangla Bazar, Dhaka].
+Kabitar Adhunikata (Modernity of Poetry) [2010, Siddikia Publications, Bangla Bazar, Dhaka].